-It is hereby certified that this Annual Performance Plan:
+It is hereby certified that this Strategic Plan:

-- Was developed by TIA management under the guidance of TIA's Board and the Department of Science and Innovation (DSI). - Takes into account all the relevant policies, legislation and other mandates for which TIA is responsible. - Accurately reflects the impact, outcome and outputs that TIA will endeavour to achieve in 2020/21.
+- Was developed by TIA's management under the guidance of the Board and the Department of Science and Innovation (DSI). - Takes into account all the relevant policies, legislation and other mandates for which TIA is responsible. - Accurately reflects the impact, outcome and outputs that TIA will endeavour to achieve over the period 2020-2025.